GadgetSeed/gadgetseed/apps/APPLICATIONS.md

    : Hello, world!
    ```

-   Config file : hello_world.conf
+   Configuration file: hello_world.conf

-   Source file directory : hello_world
+   Source file directory: hello_world

 ## Network sample

-   HTTPSERVER, a sample of LwIP, works.
-Telnetd also works.
+   HTTPSERVER, which is a sample of LwIP, works.
+Also, telnetd works.
-   You can log in with telnet from outside and use the GadgetSeed debug console.
+   You can telnet from outside and use GadgetSeed's debug console.

-   Works with 32F769IDISCOVERY, 32F746GDISCOVERY.
+   Works with 32F769IDISCOVERY and 32F746GDISCOVERY.

-   Config file : network.conf
+   Config file: network.conf

-   Source file directory : httpserver, telnetd
+   Source file directory: httpserver, telnetd